mesosphere/bun/README.md

 Names of DC/OS diagnostics bundle files may vary from one version of DC/OS to another, moreover, they are not always descriptive or handy.
 That is why in Bun we give each file a human-readable self-explanatory ID and use these IDs to refer to the bundle files.
 File `files_type_yaml.go` contains description of bundle files.
+The `bundle.Bundle` struct is a representation or the diagnostics bundle file structure; use it to browse through the bundle and access its files.

 ### How to add new checks